Security Controls

 See Strengthening Security and Compliance for broader platform compliance capabilities.

-Concern: Without clear boundaries, AI teammates may attempt tasks better suited for human judgment, or humans may underutilize AI capabilities.
+Without clear boundaries, AI teammates may attempt tasks better suited for human judgment, and humans may underutilize AI capabilities.
+Getting this division right matters for both effectiveness and trust.

 AI teammates function as force multipliers for security operations.
-They excel at volume, consistency, and recall across large datasets, while humans provide strategic context and make decisions that require organizational knowledge.
+They excel at volume, consistency, and recall across large datasets.
+Humans provide strategic context and make decisions that require organizational knowledge.
 This division allows analysts to focus on high-value work rather than mechanical data processing.

 | AI teammate responsibilities | Human responsibilities |